anujdecoder/chatbot/README.md

 * **Testing**  - I thought of using cypress but could not complete it
 * **Localization** - This can be achieved using material-ui/labs

+### Update:
+Implemented basic e2e sanity test cases using cypress.
+You need to provide the `serviceAccount.json` downloaded from firebase service account.
+Also need to set `TEST_UID` in `cypress.env.json` to login the user